-The CCCF Special Circumstances grant helps services stay open when something unexpected happens.
-This could be when a natural disaster, extreme weather event or pandemic threatens the ability of a service to remain open.
+The special circumstances grant helps services stay open when something unexpected happens.
+Services can apply when a local emergency or natural disaster threatens their ability to stay open.

 Business Support is a free business review and advice service for eligible child care services.
 It is available to child care services experiencing financial viability or sustainability issues, particularly in disadvantaged or vulnerable communities.